johannesstroebele91/mongodb-library/3_schemas-relations/relations.md

   - nested documents
   - referencing documents

+Schemas define

+- the relation
+- between documents in collections

 # Types

 - 1:1 relation: embedded objects mostly the best solution (e.g. each student has one student id)